Dani-Gordon/CineMap-server/README.md

 > Once completed, we divided up the controllers into the User Controller, Film Controller and Comments Controller.
 By the end of the day, the API was working on Postman, and we were able to create, read, update, and delete (CRUD) with the User and Film Controller functions.
 I worked on the Film Controller and added functions to also get all films, get a film by continent as well as get a film by its ID.
 > **filmController.js file-**<img width="250" alt="image" src="https://user-images.githubusercontent.com/99892502/168521220-1706d57c-fce5-487a-8e69-f5f4072b3a1b.png"> <img width="250" alt="image" src="https://user-images.githubusercontent.com/99892502/168521242-84f7d9f2-2ded-4af9-8cef-e0ca0491bb43.png">

-> The project started on a Wednesday, and by end of day on Friday we had about 80% of our backend built for our MVP as well as some stretch goals.
-We knew if we didn't add the code into the backend to support frontend strech goals at that time, things could get tricky trying to add code into the backend later.
+> The project started on a Wednesday, and by the end of day on Friday we had about 80% of our backend built for our MVP as well as some stretch goals.
+We knew if we didn't add the code into the backend to support frontend stretch goals at that time, things could get tricky trying to add code into the backend later.
 The team felt confident heading into the weekend and ready to wrap up the backend and conquer the frontend, full steam ahead.
 >
 > Below is a list of tasks (taken from our Trello board) that I completed and/or was directly involved with throughout Project week:
 >